Probate Q&A Series What steps must a beneficiary follow to obtain sale proceeds held in trust during a North Carolina special proceeding?

 Key Steps to Access Sale Proceeds

-• Attend the confirmation and distribution hearing.
+• Attend any required hearing.

-• Secure the clerk’s order directing payment from the registry.
+• Secure any clerk’s order directing payment.

 Following these steps helps you move efficiently through North Carolina’s special proceeding to claim your entitlement.
 If you encounter complexities—such as contested claims, missing beneficiaries, or procedural nuances—seek guidance early.